Degree Nursing (RN)

 The Associate Degree Nursing program is one of the health career programs offered by Shasta College.
 The Associate Degree Nursing program began at Shasta College in 1966.
-Since that time, more than 1733 students have graduated from the program.
-Many graduates are staff members in the Redding health care industry.
+Many graduates are employed in the North State communities.

-The Associate Degree Nursing program is approved by the California State Board of Registered Nursing.
+The ADN program is approved by the California State Board of Registered Nursing.
 Graduates of the program are eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-The examination is given in Computerized Adaptive Testing (C.A.T.) format.

-The Shasta College Associate Degree Nursing Faculty, in partnership with the students and the community, incorporate our core values of caring, mentorship, integrity, collaboration, role-modeling, and advocacy to educate nurses who are committed to believing, upholding, and acting upon these values to provide patient and family-centered healthcare within the community.
+The Shasta College Nursing Faculty, in partnership with the students and the community, incorporate the core values of caring, mentorship, integrity, collaboration, role-modeling, advocacy, and inquiry in the education of healthcare team members, who are committed to believing, upholding, and acting upon these values to provide nursing care to families, communities and diverse populations.

 We believe in the synergistic interaction of these core values:

-- Caring is the act of being nurturing and sensitive.
+- Caring is the act of being nurturing, sensitive, and respectful to all peoples

-- Mentorship is the act of facilitating assimilation into the field of nursing.
+- Mentorship is the act of facilitating assimilation into the field of health care

-- Collaboration is the act of creating multi-disciplinary partnerships.
+- Collaboration is the act of creating interdisciplinary partnerships

-- Advocacy is the act of intervening on the behalf of others.
+- Advocacy is the act of intervening on behalf of others

 - Inquiry is the act of questioning and seeking new knowledge.